 QR Code tracking allows businesses and brands to understand whether their generated QR Code is helping them reach their marketing goals or not.
 For instance, QR Code analytics enable a product brand to find out where their products are being purchased the most, including the location, store, and demography.
 You can leverage the functionalities of Google Analytics powered QR Code tracking to build your promotional campaigns and improve your brand marketing strategies.

-However, before you generate your QR Code, you must know that only Dynamic QR Codes feature tracking and analysis.
-In this content, we have discussed how QR Code tracking works, what the benefits of dynamic fast track QR Codes are, and how to use QR Codes for tracking.
+However, you must know that only Dynamic QR Codes feature tracking and analysis.
+In this article, we have discussed how QR Code tracking works, the benefits of dynamic fast track QR Codes, and how to use QR Codes for tracking.